My name is Constance Elizabeth Clare Vilderwell. I am seventeen years old, and I am a Gemini.

-'Hey Sydney....' he drawls, leaning against the door.
+"Hey Sydney..." he drawls, leaning against the door.

 Sydney glances over her shoulder nervously as she sits up, gazing at Zach like he was breakfast.

-'Hey Zach.'
-She breathes dreamily as he winks at her.
+"Hey Zach," she breathes dreamily as he winks at her.

 I roll my eyes as I survey my wardrobe for the millionth time.
 Why didn't I have anything I liked to wear?
 Seriously.

-'Zach, can you get out of my room.
-Not only is the view hideous-'
+"Zach, can you get out of my room.
+Not only is the view hideous-"

 "Yeah...bummer.
-Or not, depending how you view it.'
+Or not, depending how you view it."

-Zach grinned then and raised an eyebrow.
+Zach grins then and raised an eyebrow in her direction.

-'I like my current view, put it that way.'
-He said flirtatiously, and at that point I marched over to the door, pushing him out and closing it firmly.
+"I like my current view, put it that way," he says flirtatiously, and at that point I march over to the door, pushing him out and closing it firmly.

-'Sydney.
-I swear if you want to get it on with my brother, I suggest you do it out of my bedroom.
-Yuck.'
-She shrugged playfully before leaning back down on the bed.
+"Sydney.
+If you want to get it on with my brother, I suggest you do it out of my bedroom."

-'He is so damn hot though, if he was my brother I would still fancy him.'
+"He is so damn hot though, if he was my brother I would still fancy him."

-I slid my skinny jeans on and a my cream jumper, gathering my hair into a messy bun.
+I slid my skinny jeans on and a cream jumper, gathering my hair into a messy bun.
 My unruly eyebrows growled at me in the mirror and I stuck my tongue out at them in defiance.

 I skipped out of my room whilst Sydney dressed, making my way past Zachs room and down the stairs.
 My father sat at the table, his shirt buttoned to the collar as he sipped his morning coffee.
 His hair was the image of mine, but he had lighter blue eyes than me.
 He glanced up at me as I walked in and chuckled.

-'I suppose Sydney wouldn't be a bad sister in law, if she made it that far.
-I don't think Zach will ever truly settle down though, that's my concern for her.'
+"I suppose Sydney wouldn't be a bad sister in law; if she made it that far.
+I don't think Zachariah will ever truly settle down though, that's my concern for her.'
 I mused aloud, and my dad shook his head in disbelief, his eyes twinkling.

-'I love that you and mum fell in love at sixteen, I am already a year behind and no sign of anyone semi decent yet.'
-I sighed.
+"I love that you and mum fell in love at sixteen, I am already a year behind and no sign of anyone semi decent yet," I sigh.